Download Careers360 App

 2. Preventive Theory

 This hypothesis is based on the proverb, "Prevention is better than cure".
 Unlike other points of view, this one aims to prevent crime rather than exact revenge.
 This idea is also known as the disablement theory.
-The theory is significant because it is based on the notion that society needs to be protected from criminals.
+The Preventive Theory is significant because it is based on the notion that society needs to be protected from criminals.
 In this case, the outcomes are defence and unity.

 In a similar vein, this point of view contends that the criminal should be shunned from society to deter such acts in the future.
 Society protects itself against the anti-social order overall by apprehending these offenders.
 If these individuals are given the death penalty or life in prison, it will act as a deterrent to similar crimes in the future.
 By removing these criminals from society, we can stop additional crimes from happening.